+7.02.
 Enforcement of "Closed" Areas.
-In enforcing the prohibition against non-member use or, or access to, Tribal lands, Tribal Law Enforcement Officers shall provide unauthorized persons with a "written warning" for violations occurring after the effective date of this Resolution.
+In enforcing the prohibition against non-member use or, or access to, Tribal lands, Tribal Law Enforcement Officers shall have the authority to issue unauthorized persons a "written warning" or civil infraction for violations in accordance with the penalties described in Tribal Law.
 Persons trespassing upon Tribal lands after receiving a "written warning" shall be deemed to have committed an "intentional trespass" and shall be cited for a civil infraction and shall forfeit a minimum of $250.00 and any equipment used in connection with such violation may be subject to forfeiture.

+7.03.
+Authority and Jurisdiction.
 The Tribal Prosecutor, or any duly sworn Tribal Law Enforcement Officer, is authorized, to commence proceedings on any civil infraction by the issuance of either a citation or a summons and complaint.
-In either case the initiating papers shall inform the defendant of the requirements of this Resolution and Resolution # 00-0925-01, the substance of the violation alleged to have occurred, the maximum forfeiture which can be imposed for the violation, and the date, time, and place where he/she is commanded to answer.
+In either case the initiating papers shall inform the defendant of the requirements of this Ordinance, the substance of the violation alleged to have occurred, the maximum forfeiture which can be imposed for the violation, and the date, time, and place where he/she is commanded to answer.

+7.04.
 Publication of "Closed" Area Limitations.
 The Tribal Council Recorder and Natural Resource Commission shall publish notice of the general prohibition against non-member trespass on Tribal lands, together with the penalties prescribed for any trespass, in newspapers of general circulation in Manistee and Mason Counties.

-(f) This Resolution shall take immediate effect and shall remain in full force and effect until expressly repealed or modified by subsequent Resolution or Ordinance.

-The Tribal Ogema shall be authorized to promulgate any rules and regulations as may be necessary to implement this Resolution.

-Severability.
-If any section, or any part thereof, of this Resolution or application to any party, person or entity in any circumstance shall be held invalid for any reason whatsoever by a court of competent jurisdiction, the remainder of this section or part of this Resolution shall not be affected and shall remain in full force and effect as though no section or part has been declared invalid.

-Interim Land Use Restrictions

-Ordinance # 00-1212-08

-Adopted - October 6, 2001; Amended - December 12, 2001 On-Line Page Last Updated: August 30, 2006 (I I :13am)
+CERTIFICATION

+I, Sandy Lewis, Tribal Council Recorder, do hereby certify that this a true and correct copy of the Land Use Restrictions Ordinance approved on September , 2017.

+Sandy Lewis, Tribal Council Recorder

+[Seal]